noinnion/newsplus/api/README.md

  * void items(in List<IItem> items): import new items

 **public abstract boolean markAsRead(String[] itemUids, String[] subUids) throws IOException, ReaderException**
 * Mark items as read.
+This method won't be triggered immediately.
+After changing to a new feed/folder it will be triggered for a batch of read items.
  * @param itemUids 	Item ids which has to be marked as read
  * @param subUids 	Some services need to have corresponding subscription ids
  * @return boolean 	true if success else false